Serving all people by providing personalized health and wellness through exemplary care, education and research.

 In most cases, IUI is done along with taking hormone medications.
 They enhance a woman’s fertility.
 This is called a “stimulated cycle.”
 It can also be done without medications.
 This is called a “natural cycle.”

 During IVF, sperm and egg are combined outside the body in a lab.
-There are four main steps in this process:
+There are 4 main steps in this process:

 Medication is used to stimulate the ovaries.
 This helps them develop multiple mature eggs.